ncbi/vadr/documentation/alerts.md

   threshold for high confidence (`0.8` by default).
 Other possible frameshifts with lower posterior probability values will be reported with the `POSSIBLE_FRAMESHIFT_LOW_CONF` error.
-If the `--glsearch` option is used with `v-annotate.pl` posterior probability values are not calculated and so all frameshifts are reported with the `POSSIBLE_FRAMESHIFT` error.
+If the `--glsearch` option is used with `v-annotate.pl`, as is recommended with SARS-CoV-2 analysis, posterior probability values are not calculated and so all frameshifts are reported with the `POSSIBLE_FRAMESHIFT` error.